This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 A typical process includes:

-- The digital scan is immediately sent electronically to the lab
+- The clinician sends the digital scan electronically to the dental lab.

-- The dental lab can design using the digital impression and produce a more exact crown
+- The lab designs the patient’s restoration using the digital impression and design software.

-- The lab sends the crown to the practice, fitting the patient the first time
+- The lab sends the restoration to the practice, where it fits the patient the first time the clinician seats it.

 The other benefit of intraoral scanners is they are multi-use.
 They can cover the denture process, orthodontic appointments, and dental implants optimizing all workflows.